Your Turn to Die -Death Game by Majority-: Plot

 Upon advancing to the next floor, Sara and the five remaining survivors encounter six dolls called the "Dummies": doll copies of participants who died in their first trials before meeting any other participants of the death game.
 During their exploration of this part of the facility, the group learns that the organization responsible for the Death Game is called ASU-NARO.
 One of the Dummies, Ranmaru Kageyama, suggests that he and Sara kill the entire party and escape together.
 If Kanna survived, Sara dismisses the idea outright; if Sou survived, Sara briefly entertains the idea, giving him the confidence to kill the surviving Yabusame sibling, and potentially being executed himself.
 Eventually, the party clears the floor, although at least five of the Dummies are destroyed in the process, leaving either baker Mai Tsurugi, salaryman Shunsuke Hayasaka, or boxer Naomichi Kurumada as the lone remaining Dummy.
 Sara and the remaining survivorsーformer police officer Keiji Shinogi, grade school student Gin Ibushi, and, dependent on previous decisions, either Sou; Kanna and punk musician Reko Yabusame; or Kanna and wrongfully convicted prisoner Alice Yabusame, advance to the final Main Game to confront the masterminds behind the Death Game.

-The story is under development as of April 2025, going up to Chapter 3, Part 1-B.
+The story is under development as of December 2025, going up to Chapter 3, Part 1-B.

-Development
+Development and release

 Nankidai has hosted various livestreams on Niconico in which he discusses the game's development.

-Release

-Your Turn to Die is released episodically in the form of chapters split into multiple parts.
-The first part of the first chapter was released on August 28, 2017, followed by the release of the second and final part of the first chapter on January 31, 2018.
+Your Turn to Die was released episodically in the form of chapters split into multiple parts.
+The first part of the first chapter was released on August 28, 2017, followed by the release of the second part of the first chapter on January 31, 2018.
 The second chapter was similarly split between two releases, the first having been released on August 7, 2018, and the second being released on May 21, 2019.
 Chapter 3 of Your Turn to Die was further divided into Part 1-A and Part 1-B, with the former being released on February 25, 2020, and the latter being released one year later on May 30, 2021.
+The second part of chapter 3 was scheduled to release in 2025, but was delayed so more time could be spent polishing it.

-On August 28, 2022, a Steam release has been announced and was released on February 20, 2023 as Early Access, up to Chapter 3 Part 1-B. The Steam release contains DLC of the artbook with additional pages and a mini episode for each character.
+On August 28, 2022, a Steam release was announced and was released on February 20, 2023 as Early Access, up to Chapter 3 Part 1-B. The Steam release contains DLC of the artbook with additional pages and a mini episode for each character.
 The final chapter will be released on Steam first, then the free version later.